 I graduated with a BS in Energy Systems Engineering, a BA in Spanish, and a minor in Entrepreneurship.
 I'm an energy engineer turned project manager delivering utility energy efficiency programs.
-I've been on the board of my chapter's local alumnae association, was a prospective chapter educator for Boise State, and held the National Resumania Director role before becoming the National Vice President of Member Services.
-I live in Vancouver, WA with my husband and our dogs, chickens, ducks, and about 100 houseplants.
+I've been on the board of my chapter's local alum association, was a prospective chapter educator for Boise State, and held the National Resumania Director role before becoming the National Vice President of Member Services.
+I live in Vancouver, WA with my husband and our dogs, chickens, and about 100 houseplants.

 "When my mother was in college, she joined a sorority.
 I grew up watching her continue to have such a close connection with her sisters years after graduation and I knew that I wanted the same thing.
 I joined Phi Sigma Rho, because when I met the sisters during recruitment, I knew they were my people.
 My sisters have been so supportive and we have been there for each other through life's biggest moments. "

 I became a sister of Phi Sigma Rho at the University of Cincinnati and later transferred to Cleveland State University where I was one of the founding members of the Alpha Upsilon chapter.
 I graduated in 2021 from Cleveland State with a BS in Electrical Engineering.I have volunteered on the national level as a Prospective Chapter Educator and as a Director of New Chapter Development.
 Professionally, I am an Electrical Engineer at NASA Glenn Research Center.
 In my spare time you can find me playing disc golf or French Horn with my husband, skiing or hanging out on Lake Erie with my family, or taking my Yorkie, Phoebe, for a walk.